Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Introduction

-Theorem C is proved in Theorem \ref{Theo:CE+N}.
-The proof relies on an intermediate result, Theorem \ref{Newhousepoints}, which establishes the existence of maps with infinitely many sinks in families of unfoldings.
-Maps exhibiting the Newhouse phenomenon have been constructed in various contexts.
-In particular, numerous examples of Baire\footnote{A Baire set in a locally compact Hausdorff space X X is a countable intersection of open and dense subsets.} sets of maps with infinitely many sinks in the space of dynamical systems are known; see, for instance, \cite{ABC, Berger, Bu, BDP, CCH, Da, DR, GST, GST1, KS, Newhouse, PV, Ures, VaS}.
+The proof of Theorem~C relies on an intermediate result, Theorem~\ref{Newhousepoints}, which establishes the existence of maps with infinitely many sinks in unfoldings.
+The coexistence of infinitely many attracting periodic orbits is known as the \emph{Newhouse phenomenon}, first discovered by Newhouse in~\cite{Newhouse}.
+Since its discovery, the Newhouse phenomenon has been observed in a wide range of settings.
+In particular, many constructions yield Baire sets of maps with infinitely many sinks in the space of dynamical systems; see, for instance, \cite{ABC, Berger, BDP, Bu, CCH, Da, DR, GST, GST1, KS, Newhouse, PV, Ures, VaS}.
+These results demonstrate that the phenomenon is abundant from a topological point of view, although its detailed dynamical structure often remains poorly understood.

-In the classical Newhouse construction, the coexistence of infinitely many sinks is produced by the persistence of homoclinic tangencies.
-The underlying mechanism relies on the intersection of stable and unstable Cantor sets whose thicknesses exceed one, ensuring that tangencies survive under perturbation.
+In Newhouse’s original construction, the coexistence of infinitely many sinks is produced by the persistence of homoclinic tangencies.
+The key mechanism relies on the interaction of stable and unstable Cantor sets whose thicknesses exceed one, which guarantees that tangencies persist under perturbations of the system.
+This persistence, in turn, allows the repeated creation of sinks.

-Our approach is fundamentally different.
-To prove Theorem C, we avoid using the persistence of tangencies altogether.
-Instead, we introduce a quantitative condition (\ref{ourcond}) that involves only the eigenvalues of a saddle point.
-This spectral condition replaces the geometric thickness criterion of Newhouse and provides an explicit, verifiable rule for when the construction can be iterated.
-It is worth noting that, in the Hénon family, the set of maps satisfying the thickness condition and the set satisfying condition (\ref{ourcond}) intersect, but neither is contained in the other.

-The proof proceeds inductively: starting from a map with a sink and a homoclinic tangency, we show that the sink persists under small parameter changes, while the tangency gives rise to a new tangency and an additional sink.
-Iterating this mechanism yields infinitely many sinks accumulating on a non-hyperbolic Cantor set containing a Collet–Eckmann point.
+Our proof of Theorem~C follows a different, more explicit strategy.
+The argument proceeds inductively.
+Starting from a map with a sink and a homoclinic tangency, we show that the sink persists under small parameter variations, while the tangency gives rise to a new, \emph{explicitly} constructed tangency, called secondary tangency, and an additional sink.
+The construction of the secondary tangency is intrinsically related to the renormalization scheme.
+Repeating this procedure produces infinitely many sinks of increasing period, which accumulate on a non-hyperbolic Cantor set containing a Collet–Eckmann point.

-The most significant difference between our approach and Newhouse’s original method \cite{Newhouse} lies in the creation of the secondary tangency.
-In Newhouse’s construction, the persistence of tangencies guarantees that every nearby map possesses a tangency somewhere, but this dependence on the map is highly discontinuous, making the analysis delicate.
-Our method—inspired by \cite{BC, BP}—replaces this mechanism with the use of critical points and binding points, thereby avoiding any dependence on the persistence of tangencies.

-Thus, our eigenvalue-based and constructive method offers an alternative route to the Newhouse phenomenon and clarifies how coexistence of chaos and stability can occur.